How JWT Works — Complete Authentication Developer Guide (2026)

 - JWT is stateless — server does not store session.

-- It contains encoded user identity information.
+- Contains encoded user identity information.

-- It is digitally signed using a secret key.
+- Digitally signed using a secret key (HMAC-SHA256).

-- It can include expiration time (exp claim).
+- Can include expiration time via

-2. How JWT is Created (Backend)
+2. How JWT is Created (Backend — Node.js)

 const express = require("express");